ElBrahimiMeriem/MaghrebIA_voiceBot/MaghribIA_voiceBot/README.md

 ________________________________________

-# MaghrebIA: Moroccan Tourism Voice Assistant
+# MaghrebIA: Moroccan Tourism Voice Bot

 This repository contains the implementation of a voice assistant named **MaghrebIA**, designed to provide accurate, culturally-sensitive, and practical information about Moroccan tourism.
 The assistant uses **Retrieval-Augmented Generation (RAG)** to enhance responses, leveraging embeddings and vector search for context retrieval.